Why trust SaveOnEnergy?Learn More

-A solar system on your property can be an excellent investment.
-First, if you live in an area that gets a lot of sunshine, you’re likely to save a considerable amount on your monthly energy bill and see a lower payback period.
-A solar system can also increase the value of your home, so you’ll see a return on your investment when you sell.
+Yes, solar panels are a sound investment if you live in Texas.
+If you decide to install them, you’re likely to save a considerable amount on your monthly energy bill and experience a shorter payback period.
+A solar system can also increase the resale value of your home.

-There are many great solar companies in Texas that can help you invest in solar energy.
-Before choosing a solar installer, be sure to read reviews of the company, ask for references, and research their company history.
-This will help ensure that you are making an informed choice.
-SaveOnEnergy can also give you a variety of tips and resources about the solar industry.
+There are a number of professional solar companies in Texas to choose from.
+Before selecting a solar installer, read reviews and testimonials about the company, ask for references, and research their company history.
+You should also get multiple quotes from different installers to ensure you are making an informed choice.
+SaveOnEnergy can help you find a credible solar installer in your area.

-Reducing your dependence on electricity also reduces greenhouse gas emissions.
-Because solar power doesn’t emit carbon dioxide and is a renewable resource, installing solar panels can reduce your home’s carbon footprint.
+Reducing your dependence on traditional electricity sources, such as coal or natural gas, slashes your home’s greenhouse gas emissions.
+As a clean and renewable energy resource, solar power doesn’t emit carbon dioxide or methane.
+Using solar panels can reduce your home’s carbon footprint.

 No. Texas doesn’t pay for solar panels outright.
 When homeowners apply for the Residential Clean Energy Credit, solar costs can be reduced by thousands of dollars.
 This federal tax incentive gives a 30% credit on their income tax returns to homeowners who purchase or finance solar panels in Texas.